INCANTO @ RWS : Blogger's Special review

 Wheel of Death©RWS

-The musical
+The Musical

 Intertwined into the magic and acrobatic is a musical story.
-The story follows the journey of the seeker (Oon Shu An) caught in a battle between a good sorcerer ( Joe Labero) and the master of dark art, the dungeon master ( Chad O'Brien)
+The story follows the journey of the Seeker (Oon Shu An) caught in a battle between a good sorcerer ( Joe Labero) and the master of dark art, the dungeon master ( Chad O'Brien)

-For families with kids, do note that pyrotechnics and fire are used during the performance.
-It can get quite loud and smokey if you are seated near to the stage.
-Another thing that bothers us is the audience.To be a successful interactive musical, audience participation is essential.
-We feel that the audience are too gentle and reserve to give cheers when it is due.
+For families with kids, note that pyrotechnics and fire are used during the performance.
+It can get quite loud and smokey if seated near the stage.
+Another thing that bothers us is the audience.
+To be a successful interactive musical, audience participation is essential.
+The audience is too gentle and reserved to give cheers when it is due.
 If you intend to watch the show, go with a free spirit to create an electrifying atmosphere for a great show.

 The Stars of Incanto © RWS